Bring back unequal route-to balancing

 I set a weight of 1 on my DSL (PPPoE, 3Mbit), and 3 on cable (DHCP, 10Mbit), and I am seeing a 3:1 ratio of connection balancing, even with dynamic gateways.

 More testing by others with different WAN gateway setups may be helpful, but in my case it's good.

-#5 Updated by Jim P about 5 years ago
+#5 Updated by Jim P over 5 years ago

 And I'm not sure if we'd want to keep this ticket open or start a new one for the upgrade code to migrate from the old style to this, it could get a bit involved.